|Rare Book & Manuscript Library|

 Series II (Arranged Correspondence), Boxes 1-2 are closed for conservation review (kws June 2019).
 Otherwise, this collection has no restrictions.

-This collection is located off-site.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+Only Box A (cataloged correspondence) is located onsite.
+The rest of the collection is located off-site.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction